Frequently asked questions

 Forensic Document Examiner or Graphologist?

 A forensic document examiner provides an opinion regarding the authenticity or authorship of signatures and handwriting.
 This is based on scientific principles and involves the detailed examination and comparison of the characteristics of handwriting and signatures.
-Training to be a forensic document examiner requires a scientific degree and an apprenticeship of at least two-years, following a structured course.
+Training to be a forensic document examiner requires a scientific degree and an apprenticeship, following a structured course, taking at least two-years.

 Can you date documents?

 It is not usually possible to determine accurately the date that a document was produced.
-Sometimes indirect methods may provide an indication of the approximate date (for example a watermark) but there is no generally accepted method in the UK for dating ink entries.
+Sometimes indirect methods may provide an indication of the approximate date (for example the presence of a watermark or use of a particular typeface).

 What is your Range of Opinions?

-All handwriting and signature cases will be reported using a standard scale of opinions, in line with that used by forensic document examiners in the UK and beyond.
+Handwriting and signature cases will be reported using a scale of opinions, in line with similar scales used by forensic document examiners in the UK and beyond.

 Conclusive evidence - identification of one individual to the exclusion of all others